 - Give pop-ups and other digital ads the stank eye.
 Many pop-ups could contain fake coupons, redirect you to malicious sites, or expose you to cross-site scripting attacks.
 If a coupon seems to come out of nowhere with a too-good-to-be-true offer, don’t think twice.
 Just click that “x” and shut it down.

 - Watch out for social media scams, especially on Facebook.
 Cybercriminals are using fake or compromised Facebook accounts in order to post links to amaaaaaazing deals that don’t actually exist.
-They’re especially prone to dropping links on the walls of open groups dedicated to shopping.
-“One of the top shopping scams to avoid in the run-up to Cyber Monday is the social media fakeout,” says Chris Boyd, Lead Malware Analyst at Malwarebytes.
+They’re especially prone to dropping links on the walls of open groups dedicated to shopping.“One of the top shopping scams to avoid in the run-up to Cyber Monday is the social media fakeout,” says Chris Boyd, Lead Malware Analyst at Malwarebytes.
 “During any given holiday period there will be an excess of fake offers, deals, and supposed freebies which tend to have a sting in the tail.
-If you’re being asked to share something on Facebook in order to get your hands on something too good to be true, you can bet there’s a scam involved.”
+If you’re being asked to share something on Facebook in order to get your hands on something too good to be true, you can bet there’s a scam involved.

 - Make sure you’re on a secure connection.
 Look for the padlock icon to the left of the URL when you go to check out.
 If it’s there, then that means the information passed between a store’s server and your browser remains private.
 In addition, the URL should read “https” and not just “http.”
+The padlock alone, however, may not be enough.
+For additional security and privacy, consider using a reputable VPN that will encrypt traffic passed between web servers.
+Mobile shoppers may also want to consider VPNs, especially if they’re not on a secure Wi-Fi connection.

 - Do not use debit cards to shop online.
 Want to give cybercriminals direct access to your bank account?
-Then by all means, use your debit card!
+Then by all means, use your debit card.
 Otherwise, play it safe by using credit cards or a PayPal account that’s linked to a credit card.
 While many banks are cracking down on fraudulent withdrawals, you’ll still have to wait for your money while they investigate the charges.

 - Watch out for malicious QR codes.
 Q what now?
 QR codes are small, pixelated codes meant to be scanned by a smartphone’s camera.
 They often contain coupons, links to websites, or other product marketing materials.
 Some hackers have started creating codes that link to a phishing or malware site, printing them on stickers, and placing them on top of the legit QR codes.
 Best to avoid them.

 - Don’t fork over extra info.
 If a site starts asking for out-of-the-ordinary personal data, like Social Security numbers or password security questions, slam on the brakes and get the heck out of Dodge.
+A surefire way to know you’re being had is if the information is not necessary for the purchase or functionality of the platform.
+Why would this shopping site need access to my contacts or camera?
+It wouldn’t…unless it were trying to spam all your contacts or extort you for cash.

 Happy, and safe, holiday shopping everyone!